jeremielate/terraform-gcp-pgsql-module/README.md

 # Google Cloud PostgreSQL Terraform module

-By default, this module will create a backup enabled regional postgresql 14 database with no public ip.
+By default, this module will create a backup enabled regional postgresql 14 database with no public IP.
 This database will be saved every day and a maximum of 7 backups will be retained.
+For security, SSL is required to connect to the database.
+It also possible to use the Cloud SQL authentication proxy to connect to the database.

+The database will have a random generated suffix appended to the name because it makes it easier to recreate the database if needed since the name is retained for some days after deletion.

-## Example
+## Examples

-* Private IP Zonal database instance for testing
+### Private IP zonal database instance for testing
 ```terraform
 module "database" {
   source = "git::ssh://jeremielate/terraform-gcp-pgsql-module.git"